-- i Prior to the lodgement of the relevant application by the developer, Council and the Developer (and any other relevant person) will decide whether to negotiate a planning agreement. - At least two (2) Council officers with appropriate delegation will negotiate a planning agreement on behalf of Council in accordance with the Act, Regulation and this Policy.
+- Prior to the lodgement of the relevant application by the developer, Council and the Developer (and any other relevant person) will decide whether to negotiate a planning agreement. - ii At least two (2) Council officers with appropriate delegation will negotiate a planning agreement on behalf of Council in accordance with the Act, Regulation and this Policy.
 The two (2) Council officers appointed to undertake the planning agreement negotiations must be fully independent of the Planning Proposal or Development Application determination process.
-These two (2) Council officers must also not represent or be associated with any Council business unit that has a commercial interest in the planning agreement outcome.
-Note: All draft Planning Agreements and draft Planning Proposals are reported to Council for determination, and all Development Applications that include a draft Planning Agreement are reported to the Independent Hearing and Assessment Panel (IHAP) now known as Local Planning Panel (LLP) for determination. - iii Council will decide whether to appoint an independent person to facilitate or otherwise participate in the negotiations or aspects of the negotiation process. - iv The key issues for negotiation will be identified by the parties, and the negotiations over these issues will take place. - v In the event that the applicant does not produce a draft planning agreement, Council will utilise its A draft planning agreement should be prepared by the developer based on the template at Appendix A to this policy.
-The developer will be responsible for addressing the requirements of the draft planning agreement template, the agreed outcomes of negotiations and this Policy. - vi The parties may undertake further negotiation on the specific terms of the proposed planning agreement as necessary. - vii Once each party has a real understanding of whether the proposed planning agreement meets the aims and objectives of this policy, the developer can then make the relevant application to Council accompanied either by a copy of the proposed agreement or by an offer to enter into such an agreement with specifics of the agreement set out in detail. - viii Once 'in principle' agreement has been reached, the draft Planning Agreement will be reported to Council and if supported, then Council will publicly exhibit the application, and draft planning agreement and explanatory note in accordance with the Act, Regulation and its Notification Policy. - Council will consider any submissions received following notification and raise them, where appropriate, for further discussions with the Developer.
+The two (2) Council officers must not represent or be associated with any Council business unit that has a commercial interest in the planning agreement outcome.
+Council staff with the key responsibility for determining applications will not play a role in the assessment of any commercial aspects of the agreement, but may be involved where advice is required on matters relating to the conditions of consent for a particular proposal.
+Note: All draft Planning Agreements and draft Planning Proposals are reported to Council for determination, and all Development Applications that include a draft Planning Agreement are reported to the Wollongong Local Planning Panel (LLP) for determination. - iii Council will decide whether to appoint an independent person to facilitate or otherwise participate in the negotiations or aspects of the negotiation process. - The key issues for negotiation will be identified by the parties, and the negotiations over these issues will take place.
+In appropriate circumstances, early community engagement will be conducted by Council to determine community infrastructure need in the area or precinct where not identified by any adopted strategy or plan. - v Once 'in principle' agreement has been reached the developer should submit a formal Letter of Offer to Council outlining the details of the planning agreement they are seeking to enter into. - vi A draft planning agreement should then be prepared by either Council or the developer based on the template at Appendix A to this policy.
+The draft planning agreement must address the requirements of the draft planning agreement template, the agreed outcomes of negotiations and this Policy. - vii The parties may undertake further negotiation on the specific terms of the proposed planning agreement as necessary. - viii The draft Planning Agreement will be reported to Council and if supported, Council will publicly exhibit the draft planning agreement and explanatory note in accordance with the Act, Regulation and its Notification Policy - viii The developer can make the relevant application to Council at any stage during this process, however ideally the application will be accompanied either by a copy of the proposed agreement or by an offer to enter into such an agreement with specifics of the agreement set out in detail (Letter of Offer). - ix Council will consider any submissions received following notification and raise them, where appropriate, for further discussions with the Developer.
 If required, amendments will be made to the planning agreement.
-The planning agreement may be reported back to Council or Council may delegate authority to the General Manager to determine whether the Planning Agreement should be finalised.

-x Council may then approve the application.
+The planning agreement may be reported back to Council or Council may delegate authority to the General Manager to finalise and execute the Planning Agreement should be finalised x Council may then approve the application.
 If the application is a Development Application, a condition of consent will require execution of the planning agreement.
-If the application is a rezoning proposal, the planning agreement will need to be executed following any resolution to refer the making of a plan to the Department of Planning and Environment Infrastructure or Minister for Planning.
+If the application is a rezoning proposal, the planning agreement will need to be executed following any resolution to refer the making of a plan to the Department of Planning and Environment or Minister for Planning.
 In most cases, Council will require the planning agreement to be executed before the application is determined.